Web-App Instruction

 Clinical neuroanatomy and clinical syndromes are presented in the context of a web app Guide for locating neurological lesions of a destructive nature.
 The Guide is intended to motivate veterinary students to use their neuroanatomy knowledge to diagnose locations of destructive neurological lesions.
 The Guide presents pertinent terminology, regional neuroanatomy and descriptions of clinical syndromes.
 Neuroanatomy images may be tapped/clicked to toggle (show/hide) labels.

-Note: A web site designed for computer screens and Flash Player browsers is available.
+Note: A web site designed for computer screens and and a browser running the Adobe Flash Player is available.
 It includes clinical cases, allowing students to locate destructive neurological lesions by estimating location-probabilities per clinical signs.
 The web site is available at this URL: http://vanat.cvm.umn.edu/locLesion/

 ^ TOP ^